-- 2.9.3.2 All funds raised must be deposited in the University fundraising account designated for student organizations. - 2.9.3.3 Violations of this provision will be referred directly to the Dean of Students for disciplinary action. - 2.9.4.1 No registered student organization has the exclusive right to solicit to a specific business. - 2.9.4.2 No solicitation is allowed prior to approval - 2.9.4.3 Solicitation of donations is limited to events and fundraisers.
-Donations cannot be sought for General Body Meetings. - 2.9.4.4 The Donation Request form can be found at the following link: https://benu.formstack.com/forms/donation_request_form
+- 2.9.4.1 No registered student organization has the exclusive right to solicit to a specific business. - 2.9.4.2 No solicitation is allowed prior to approval - 2.9.4.3 Solicitation of donations is limited to events and fundraisers.
+Donations cannot be sought for General Body Meetings. - 2.9.4.4 The Donation Request form can be found at the following link: https://benu.formstack.com/forms/donation\request\form